kera-cudmore/thorin-flask-app/README.md

 ## Testing

-Testing was carried out throughout the build of the project
+Testing was carried out throughout the build of the project.
+Please see the [testing file](TESTING.md) for more information.

 - - -